-The second thing that needs to be taken into account is the possibility of external factors causing stress in the dog, such as aggressive animals or dietary problems.
-By taking simple steps to rectify these concerns (such as by improving the dog’s quality of food or by altering their usual walking routes to avoid conflict with other animals), owners can lower their dog’s stress levels considerably.
-On a long-term basis, making sure a dog is kept stress-free will not just improve their life in terms of stopping molting, but will also help them avoid an array of other health concerns.
+The second thing that needs to be taken into account is the possibility of external factors causing stress in your pooch, such as interaction with aggressive animals or dietary problems.
+By taking simple steps to rectify these concerns (such as by improving your dog’s quality of food or by altering their usual walking routes to avoid conflict with other animals), owners can lower their dog’s stress levels considerably.
+On a long-term basis, making sure your dog is kept stress-free will not just improve their life in terms of stopping molting, but will also help them avoid an array of other health concerns.

 Effects Of Prevention

-All pet owners have a responsibility to provide the best possible standard of care for their animal and while many people may view this as seeking out the most qualified vet possible to deal with any problems that may arise, it can also be done by making a few easy changes in the pet’s life.
+All pet owners have a responsibility to provide the best possible standard of care for their dog and while many people may view this as seeking out the most qualified vet possible to deal with any problems that may arise, it can also be done by making a few easy changes in their pet’s life.
 While the solutions discussed in this article can be of great help when trying to stop the occurrence of molting, they will also have compounding benefits in other areas.

 Firstly, the root cause of many health problems is a poor diet and correcting this with a view to preventing molting can also mean that illnesses such as depression, lethargy and malnutrition are warded off.
 Also, regular exercise will greatly improve the mood of any four-legger, and regular check-ups from a vet can keep them healthy year-round.